Lea los detalles sobre este evento de un dia basado en la “Iglesia Doméstica”, en español.

 Do you find yourself relying on technology to proclaim the promise more now than ever?
 If so, come to Part Two and learn three essential skills for success as a virtual catechist.
 Session topics include: how to create a simple but effective instructional video, how to create meaningful projects to engage family activity at home, and how to easily monitor progress.

-Steve Botsford will be the speaker.
+Steve Botsford was the speaker.
 See Speaker’s Biography in the session above.

 Pivoting Parenting Pandemic Practice: How to Shelter Faith (Part 1, 2, 3)